+St. John School does not operate a lunch or milk program.
 Pizza will be served on Tuesdays.
-Pizza will be ordered and paid for every trimester.
+Pizza will be ordered and paid for each trimester.

-Energy drinks and sodas are not permissible during the school day or at lunch.
+Energy drinks and sodas are NOT permissible during the school day or at lunch.